Arab Singaporeans: Contribution to Singapore

 The position and contribution of the Arabs to Singapore can be seen when a member of the Aljuneid clan was appointed as a member of the mostly European-dominated Chamber of Commerce in 1837.
-Two Arabs, Syed Mohamed bin Ahmed Assegaf and Syed Mohammed bin Syed Omar Assegaf, served as Municipal Commissioners in 1872–1898 and 1928–1933 respectively.
+Two members of the Alsagoff clan, Syed Mohamed bin Ahmed Alsagoff and Syed Mohammed bin Syed Omar Alsagoff, served as Municipal Commissioners in 1872–1898 and 1928–1933 respectively.

 The Arabs formed their own association in 1946 which still exists today.
 The objectives then were to promote and enhance Islam as well as the use of Arabic language.
 By the time the Arab Association Singapore was founded, the Arab traders were the wealthiest community in Singapore.
 Syed Ali Mohammed Al-Juneid, for instance, donated a large plot of land near Victoria and Arab Streets to Tan Tock Seng’s hospital.
 He also built public wells across town to provide free water, at a time when none was being supplied by the municipality.
 The Al-Juneid family – after whom Aljunied Road is named – made large donations to the construction of the Town Hall (now the Victoria Memorial and Concert Hall), while paying for the building of public bridges.
 The Al-Kaff footbridge on the Singapore River takes its name from another prominent Arab family, which built the first Japanese Gardens opened to the public before World War II (where the Sennett private housing estate is today).

 The Arabs were also well known for their contribution to wakaf lands (Arab's land holdings charitable trust).
-The wakaf land of Syed Mohamed Assegaf was formed in 1904 to help support efforts for orphanages, mosques and Islamic schools.
-Today, the Aljuneid Islamic School and the Assegaf Islamic School stand as a legacy of the contribution of the Arab community towards Islamic education in Singapore.
+The wakaf land of Syed Mohamed Alsagoff was formed in 1904 to help support efforts for orphanages, mosques and Islamic schools.
+Today, the Madrasah Aljunied Al-Islamiah and Madrasah Alsagoff Al-Arabiah stand as a legacy of the contribution of the Arab community towards Islamic education in Singapore.
 Currently, almost the entire area Singapore central business district were once the wakaf lands which the government acquired in the 1970s with only the minimal compensation paid to the owners.